Stewardship assessments in the Mackay-Whitsunday-Isaac report card

 The Mackay-Whitsunday-Isaac Region is a hub for tourism operations, with approximately 45% of tourists visiting the Great Barrier Reef participating in activities in the region.
 The commercial marine tourism industry of the region is comprised of a number of operations and activities, including reef cruises and boat tours, organised diving and snorkelling, boat charters, air charters, and water-based sports.
 The industry is closely regulated, primarily in relation to access and operations within Marine Park and National Park islands.

-Urban development within the Mackay-Whitsunday Region is concentrated along the coastal zone.
+Urban development within the Mackay-Whitsunday-Isaac Region is concentrated along the coastal zone.
 Urban land uses occur predominantly within cities such as Mackay and large regional centres.
 Several small towns are also located inland and along the coast.

 Urban stewardship results are currently generated from a range of information sources, including surveys completed by companies involved in urban development, commercial airport facilities, local governments, compliance data from the Queensland Department of Environment and Heritage Protection (DEHP), and a range of relevant studies and publications (e.g. council annual reports).

 A new urban stewardship framework is currently being developed, led by the Office of the Great Barrier Reef, Queensland Department of Environment and Science, with the main purpose of the framework to assess and report the level of urban water stewardship in Reef water quality and regional report cards to demonstrate the degree to which urban water managers are contributing to improving water quality in GBR catchments.
 It is expected that this new framework will be incorporated into the Mackay-Whitsunday-Isaac report card in future years.